 Children's Literature & Equity Resource Center (CLERC)

-COCC Barber Library's Children's Literature & Equity Resource Center (CLERC) is a dynamic collection of equity focused and culturally responsive children's literature reflecting the rich diversity of world experiences and cultures.
-The CLERC collection and reading room support ECE and Education students and courses and provide resources to educators throughout the Central Oregon region.
+The COCC Barber Library Children's Literature & Equity Resource Center (CLERC) is a dynamic collection of equity-focused, resilience-building, and culturally responsive children’s literature reflecting the rich diversity of world experiences and cultures.
+The CLERC collection and reading room support Early Childhood Education (ECE) and Education students and courses as well as other COCC programs, providing resources to educators, students and community members throughout the Central Oregon region.

 See the CLERC Topics Guide for title recommendations on specific topics like loss, emotions, community, self care, and more.